krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

     ```java title="array.java"
     /* Extend array length */
     int[] extend(int[] nums, int enlarge) {
-        // Initialize an extended length array
+        // Initialize an array with extended length
         int[] res = new int[nums.length + enlarge];
         // Copy all elements from the original array to the new array
         for (int i = 0; i < nums.length; i++) {
             res[i] = nums[i];
         }
-        // Return the new array after expansion
+        // Return the extended new array
         return res;
     }
     ```